Pond Life (TV series): Episodes

-Fit - Belle organises a day of relaxation for the ever-stressed Dolly, but she simply doesn't know how to switch off - and ends up stressing everyone else out in the process.
+Fit – Belle organises a day of relaxation for the ever-stressed Dolly, but she simply doesn't know how to switch off – and ends up stressing everyone else out in the process.

-Commuting - Dolly gives up working in Mrs A's when she gets a new job in Birmingham, but her family are sceptical about her plan to commute daily.
-When Dolly has to deal with busy Tubes, delayed trains and irritating fellow passengers - not to mention rogue livestock - it seems they might be right.
+Commuting – Dolly gives up working in Mrs A's when she gets a new job in Birmingham, but her family are sceptical about her plan to commute daily.
+When Dolly has to deal with busy Tubes, delayed trains and irritating fellow passengers – not to mention rogue livestock – it seems they might be right.

-Glastonbury - Dolly persuades Belle and Nobby to join her at Glastonbury, but struggles putting the tent up and finding their way around means they barely get to see any performances.
+Glastonbury – Dolly persuades Belle and Nobby to join her at Glastonbury, but struggles putting the tent up and finding their way around means they barely get to see any performances.
 However, they do manage to get into the festival vibe in one sense, when experimenting with drugs leads to some surprising results.

-Get on Downer - Lacking excitement in her social life, Dolly plans to throw a party - but after mentally crossing Belle, Nobby and her family off the guest list, realises she doesn't really know anyone else.
+Get on Downer – Lacking excitement in her social life, Dolly plans to throw a party – but after mentally crossing Belle, Nobby and her family off the guest list, realises she doesn't really know anyone else.
 In desperation Dolly encourages Gloria Leaf to invite her friends, but soon finds her new guests aren't as exciting as she'd hoped.

-Driving Test - After sixty seconds sleep and a bout of diarrhoea, Dolly is more than ready for her driving test.
+Driving Test – After 60 seconds sleep and a bout of diarrhoea, Dolly is more than ready for her driving test.

-Flatmate - Monica is homeless and harmless so Dolly offers her a room.
-Meet the bathroom- hogging, note-leaving, food-labelling flatmate from hell.
+Flatmate – Monica Duprey, an old friend of Dolly's is homeless and harmless so Dolly offers her a room.
+Meet the bathroom-hogging, note-leaving, food-labelling flatmate from hell.

-Mr Wrong - When Nobby's latest attempt to win Dolly back fails, he finally gives up and begins dating Belle's sister Kelly instead.
-Dolly soon becomes jealous and regrets ditching Nobby, going all out to win him back - but soon realises she only wanted what she couldn't have.
+Mr Wrong – When Nobby's latest attempt to win Dolly back fails, he finally gives up and begins dating Belle's sister Kelly instead.
+Dolly soon becomes jealous and regrets ditching Nobby, going all out to win him back – but soon realises she only wanted what she couldn't have.